Murder of Amy Yeary: Investigation

-At least 200 leads have been explored in the effort to identify the victim.
 A computer-generated reconstruction was created from the skull by the National Center for Missing and Exploited Children from mortuary photographs and a CT scan of the skull that were submitted to the center.
 The reconstruction of the victim generated over two hundred tips that did not produce solid leads, as the composite apparently resembled a large number of missing people.
 Former missing person Amanda Berry, one of several possible identities of the Jane Doe, was ruled out by DNA analysis.
 She was recovered alive in 2013.

 Besides Amanda Berry, two other individuals who were eventually located were also ruled out of the case: Connie McCallister and Brittany Peart.
 McCallister, native to Wisconsin, was abducted at age 16 and taken to Mexico.
 She was eventually recovered alive after meeting a "church missionary" who reported the information to the National Center for Missing & Exploited Children.
 Brittany Peart disappeared in July 2008 from Elkton, Maryland.
 Peart's remains were located and identified in December 2011.
 Her cause of death remains unreleased.

-The Jane Doe's body was buried in 2011 after the investigation turned cold.
+Yeary's body was buried in 2011 after the investigation turned cold.
 Television shows such as America's Most Wanted broadcast the case to possibly reveal new clues.
 A Facebook page was also created to generate leads for the case.

 On April 23, 2018, a revised reconstruction was released and authorities announced that the victim would be exhumed for isotope testing and DNA phenotyping to determine geographical locations where she may have lived and to develop a clearer estimation of her ethnicity and physical characteristics.
 Genetic genealogy, credited with identifying a suspect in the Golden State Killer case, would also be used to locate individuals biologically related to the victim.

-In August 2018, the results of an isotopic analysis performed by Utah’s IsoForensics laboratory were released.
+In August 2018, the results of an isotopic analysis performed by Utah's IsoForensics laboratory were released.
 They indicated that the Jane Doe had likely spent most of her life in the Southwestern United States, possibly in Arizona or New Mexico.
 She had lived in the Midwest—perhaps in southwestern Wisconsin, northern Iowa, or southern Minnesota—for less than a year preceding her death.
 Investigators speculated that her case was related to the so-called West Mesa murders, but this was later ruled out.